JayWebz/CountdownTriviaGame/README.md

 # Trivia-Game
 A responsive 3-question timed trivia game that runs like a Buzztime trivia game.
+Powered by Javascript.

 Question data sourced from https://opentdb.com/api_config.php.<br/>